Table of Contents

-- Acute myeloblastic leukemia (AML): It is an acute proliferation of myeloid cell lineage with a preponderance of the immature (-basts) cells within bone marrow, which are also spilled into the peripheral blood.
+Acute myeloblastic leukemia (AML): It is an acute proliferation of myeloid cell lineage with a preponderance of the immature (-blasts) cells within the bone marrow, which are also spilled into the peripheral blood.

 - Essential Thrombocytosis: The chronic neoplastic proliferation of platelets with platelet counts increasing as high as 2,000,000/mcl.
 WBCs and red blood cells may or may not increase concomitantly.

-- Myelofibrosis: This myeloproliferative disorder is characterized by excessive fibrosis of bone marrow with tear drop RBCs, splenomegaly and leukoerythroblastic peripheral blood picture.
-The increased platelet-derived growth factor (PDGF) secreted by proliferating megakaryocytes is responsible for the excessive fibrosis.
+- Myelofibrosis: This myeloproliferative disorder is characterized by excessive fibrosis of bone marrow with teardrop RBCs, splenomegaly and leukoerythroblastic peripheral blood picture.
+The increased platelet-derived growth factor (PDGF) secreted by proliferating megakaryocytes is responsible for excessive fibrosis.

 - Chronic Myelogenous Leukemia (CML): The chronic neoplastic proliferation of white blood cells of myeloid lineage.

 These four disorders are also grouped together because they have an increased association with abnormal tyrosine kinases in their pathogenesis.
-The mutated JAK-2 kinase is present in first three disorders, while CML is classically associated with Philadelphia chromosome which also activates a tyrosine kinase and is discussed later.
+The mutated JAK-2 kinase is present in the first three disorders, while CML is classically associated with the Philadelphia chromosome, which also activates a tyrosine kinase and is discussed later.